GitHubonline1396529/printAcat/README.md

 # printAcat

-This program is about a cat in terminal.
+This is my first GitHub repositories program is designed to print a cat in terminal.
 The output of this program is as the following :

 ```